tapfortap/Documentation/iOSAPIReference.md

 This is the SDK's main class.
 It provides methods to:

-  - initialize Tap For Tap so ads can begin to be served
+  - Initialize Tap For Tap so ads can begin to be served
-  - set meta data about users to better ads can be served
+  - Set meta data about users to better ads can be served

 ### Special Considerations

 If the Tap for Tap API key is set in the `info.plist` there is no need to call any of the initialize methods as Tap for Tap will initialize itself.

 ### Methods